michelleezhangg/WikipediaGame/WGIP.md

 A combination of **keyword extractions** and **semantic similarity**.

 ### Keyword Extractions
 The **keyword extractions** would consist of taking out the *stopwords* which are English words like "the", "is", "in", etc. to keep the more unique informative words in the text.
 Then, the leftover words would be tokenized and stored into a hashmap/dictionary mapping an ID to the word.
 The frequency of each word would be collected and stored to show which words were the most frequent.
-To add another layer of complexity, we can create a TF-IDF model from the corpus which would assign a score to each word in the text that represents the relevance of the word to the whole body of text relative to all other documents in the corpus.
+To add another layer of complexity, we can create a TF-IDF model from the text which would assign a score to each word in the text that represents the relevance of the word to the whole body of text relative to all of the other text.
 The keywords would be the highest scored words.

 Below is some pseudo-code for the stopwords and gathering word frequencies.